Exhibition

 (Ngāti Tūwharetoa)

-Dreaming from afar brings together three artists from Aotearoa and overseas whose distinctive approach to painting depicts places both visited and imagined.
-From Seville’s customary Easter processions to the mythologised bathhouses of Orientalism and the communal mattress room of the wharenui, each of the artists probe what it means to encounter a place of tradition or history through their own contemporaneity.
+Dreaming from afar brings together three artists from Aotearoa and overseas whose distinctive approaches to painting depict places both visited and imagined.
+From Seville’s customary Easter processions to the mythologised bathhouses of Orientalism and the communal mattress room of the wharenui, each artist probes what it means to encounter a place of tradition or history through their own contemporaneity.

 This exhibition is presented in association with Te Ahurei Toi o Tāmaki Auckland Arts Festival 2026.